tellinki/tellinki.github.io/README.md

 ## Contribution

 For any code changes, simply create a PR.
-For improving the data accuracy, edit the Open Street Map database.
+For improving the data accuracy, edit the OpenStreetMap database.